Boen97/BackStore/notes/computer-network/chapter-8-security-in-computer-networks/2-1-symmetric-key-cryptography.md

 - Five hundred years ago, techniques improving on monoalphabetic encryption, known as polyalphabetic encryption, were invented
 - the idea behind polyalphabetic encryption is to use `muliple monoalphabetic ciphers`

+### Block Ciphers

+> how symmetric key encryption is done today.

+- `block ciphers`, which are used in many secure Internet protocols, including PGP(for secure email)
+- `TLS` (for securing TCP connections) and `IPses` for securing the network-layer transport

+- in a block cipher, the message to be encrypted is processed in blocks of `k` bits
+- for example, if `k=64`, then the message is broken into 64-bit blocks, and each block is encrypted independently.
+- To encode a block, the cipher uses a one-to-one mapping to map the k-bit block of cleartext to a k-bit block of ciphertext.

+- This block cipher breaks the message up into 3-bit blocks and encrypts each block according to the above mapping.